Accessibility Plan

 1. Improving the Physical Access

-Due to the recent total refurbishment of the building the physical environment is now fully accessible.
+Due to the recent total refurbishment of the building the physical environment is now fully accessible including push button door releases to entrances, ramps for access and a lift.

 2. Improving the Curriculum Access